 Which starting hands a player should play is something that has been discussed in many books about poker.
-By dividing different hands into categories could be helpful for the ranking.
+Dividing different hands into categories could be helpful for the ranking.
 This gives an oversight and that method are going to be used here also.

 The categories below are only based on the objective strength of the starting hands; therefore, it's not sure that a specific play should be applied on all starting hands in the same category.
+A-A (two aces) are clearly the best starting hand and there are never an option to fold with it, which may be the case for other hands in "Category 1".
 In the choice of starting hands, you must also consider how many players there are on the table, which structure you are playing in and your own playing style (other articles on this site focus on these subjects).

 Abbreviations used: A (Ace), K (King), Q (Queen), J, (Jack), T (Ten), s (suited)

-General playing instructions: Play in almost all situations and normally raise, re-raise or 3-bet.
+General playing instructions: Play in almost all situations and normally raise, re-raise or 4-bet.